ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 Figure: Balance the culture
 {:.figcaption}

-To get this working, at least the will to understand and share insights about the current situation, the will for transparency, is absolutely necessary.
+To get this working, at least the will to understand and share insights about the current situation, the will for transparency, is necessary.
 But this should be inside of the natural range of a control culture, as this culture is actuality-impersonal driven.

 The success of the balancing actions is, like always, depending on the dedication of the organization leaders.
 There might be control cultures which resist any change.